 Mulberry Madness celebration

-Mulberry Madness is here.
-Celebrate at Waverly Farmers’ Market Saturday, June 21!
+Celebrate Mulberry Madness at Waverly Farmers’ Market Saturday, June 20!

-The Baltimore Orchard Project is now harvesting and celebrating the mulberry, a common and sometimes maligned fruit that provides our city with a ready source of food, shade and tree canopy.
+The Baltimore Orchard Project will be harvesting and celebrating the mulberry, a common and sometimes maligned fruit that provides our city with a ready source of food, shade and tree canopy.

-For the eleventh anniversary of Mulberry Madness, Baltimore Orchard Project (BOP) will give out trees as long as the supply lasts.
+For the twelth anniversary of Mulberry Madness, Baltimore Orchard Project (BOP) will give out trees as long as the supply lasts.
 There will be pawpaw, peach and other fruit trees.

 To promote the tasty mulberries, there will be on sale a mulberry soap from You and Me Soap, jam from Atwater’s and an especially created drink from Baltimore Spirits.
 Gertrude’s restaurant will prepare a delectable treat from the berries, too.